Before We Begin

 Note that the three-finger swipe left or right to change input grade does not work here.
 You are in six-dot entry by default and cannot change that.

 As mentioned, braille input can be used anywhere an on-screen keyboard is present.
-However, the braille keyboard does not include any editing or selection commands except deleting by character or word, nor does it offer commands to review what you have written.
-For both of these functions, use the rotor or a two-finger scrub to exit braille input mode, then the normal VoiceOver gestures to review, select, or edit your text.
+However, the braille keyboard doesn't include any editing or selection commands, except deleting by character or word, nor does it offer commands to review what you have written.
+For both of these functions, use the rotor to exit braille input mode, then the normal VoiceOver gestures to review, select, or edit your text.

 Navigating Web Content

 If you are on a webpage, you can use braille input to move around.
 For example, type an h, and then flick down to move to the next heading, or up to move to the previous one.
-To exit braille and start reading from where you landed, just rotor left or right, or perform a two-finger scrub.
+To exit braille and start reading from where you landed, just rotor left or right.
 Once you start editing a text field on a webpage, you can type braille normally, without worrying about your input being interpreted as navigation commands.

 This feature works very well overall, aside from the minor issues noted above.
 Having braille input available anywhere is a truly wonderful addition to iOS; use it for emails, your passcode, passwords, texts, searches… Anywhere you can type text, you can choose to do so in braille.
 In fact, I find myself able to use more complex passwords, because it is so much faster and easier to braille them than to use the on-screen keyboard.
-For more, take a look at Apple's official documentation on this topic, or my own wishlist for the next update to Braille Screen Input.
+For more, take a look at Apple's official documentation on this topic.